 Create the INCREMENTAL_CACHE_LOAD stored procedure in Denodo Virtual DataPort.

-update_statistics: A VDP job to execute the view over the Data Catalog endpoint to compute the usage statistics using the data obtained from the view usage_statistics_src.
-It is recommended to schedule it to be executed just after the job cache_load_incremental, on which this depends.
+update_statistics: A VDP job to execute a view over the Data Catalog API to compute the usage statistics using the data obtained from the view usage_statistics_src.
+It is recommended to schedule it to be executed just after the job cache_load_incremental, on which it depends.

 If your project contains the job load_cache_and_update_statistics, use it.
-Otherwise, you are forced to use the other three explained jobs.
+Otherwise, you are forced to use the other three jobs as explained.

 Manually from the Data Catalog: